Team-based digital learning

 - Health and safety

-Develop a deep understanding of how manufacturing environments and strategies can optimize supply chains.
+Develop a deep understanding of how manufacturing environments and strategies can optimize supply chains with our manufacturing management courses.
 From process design, factory layout, capacity, and resource planning, we explore the core elements that can influence supply chain design.

 Having a better understanding of manufacturing best practices and challenges can help in optimizing daily activities and many “manufacturing methods” can impact modern procurement and supply chain functions.
 Develop a thorough working knowledge of manufacturing processes and learn how it can improve supply chain design from factory layout, capacity, and resource planning.